apollographql/apollo-tooling/packages/apollo/README.md

 ## Regenerating Mocked Network Data

 Some integration tests rely on mocked server data (service:check for example).
 Mock data is generated by making real network requests and recording those requests with [`nock`'s recording feature](https://github.com/nock/nock#recording).
 Stop mocking network calls and add `nock.recorder.rec()` before network calls are made.
-For `service:check`, change `apiKey` to a real engine API key.
+For `service:check`, change `apiKey` to a real Apollo API key.
 Then run the tests and nock will output code to mock requests to the console.
 You can (and probably should) pare down the request to be less brittle (by only checking for an operation name, for example).
 See [`src/commands/service/__tests__/check.test.ts`](./packages/apollo/src/commands/service/__tests__/check.test.ts) for an example of how a mocked network request will look.

 ## Publishing